keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

     |  3877.55 |
     |        ⁞ |

 18. Discard the resistance values *between* framed weight increments as being subject to the impulses of suddenly loading and unloading weights.
-Example:
+Example...

     | Number of weights | Mass in grams | Resistance in ohms |
     |------------------:|--------------:|-------------------:|